 It is possible for the disease-modifying therapies to also help slow or reduce the overall worsening of disability of MS in people with relapsing-remitting MS.

-Physiotherapy can also be useful to help improve your movement and other functions of your body, with a nutritionally-based diet and also allow your body to work to its full potential.
+Physiotherapy can also be useful to help improve your movement and other functions of your body.
+Furthermore, a nutritionally-based diet also allows your body to work to its full potential.

 Living with MS

 Although you will need to adapt your everyday life, it is possible for people with the condition to live long, active lives.
-Once diagnosed, it is important that you have a comprehensive review of the care you’re receiving, with your care team.
-This will allow you to talk about your treatments, any problems you’re having and any further support that you may need.
+Once diagnosed, it is important that you have a comprehensive review of the care you're receiving with your Response Team.
+This will allow you to talk about your treatments, any problems you're having, and any further support that you may need.

 Having a healthy lifestyle is also very important.
-There are no specific diets that have been proven to slow the progression of the condition, but a general healthy, balanced diet can help to manage any fatigue or constipation issues.
-The MS Society advise that you try and include the following in your diet:
+There are no specific diets that have been proven to slow the progression of the condition.
+However, a general healthy, balanced diet can help to manage any fatigue or constipation issues.
+The MS Society advise that you try to include the following in your diet: